rcky844/knowledge-handbook/Biology/Biotechnology/Applications/Animal and plant cloning.md

 # Animal cloning
 ## Embryo spliting
-**Embryo spliting** involves the isolation of individual cells from an embryo at an early stage and growing them independently.
-- Each isolated cells develops into an embryo.
+**Embryo spliting** involves the isolation of individual cells from an embryo at an early stage and growing them independently, with <span class="hi-green">each isolated cell developing into an embryo</span>.

-- The embryos are then transferred into the uteri of <span class="hi-blue">surrogate mothers</span> for development.
+Eventually, the embryos are transferred into the uteri of <span class="hi-blue">surrogate mothers</span> for further development.

 ## Somatic cell nuclear transfer
 *Process*: